ramasilveyra/dir2pkg/README.md

 Small CLI to help to split big JS codebases into packages.

-Currently only reports the "dependencies" field of the new package, with these benefits:
+Moves dirs, creates boilerplate and creates the "dependencies" field of the new package with these benefits:
 - 🧹 dependencies used in the code but missing from the package.json are added.
 - ➕ only dependencies used in the code are listed.
 - ➖ dependencies not used in the code are removed.